OpenGPTX/docs/metadata/README.md

 JSON and XML belong relatively close together in this comparison but XML is older, the files are larger and not that common nowadays anymore.

-### JSON vs. YAML:
+### JSON vs. YAML

 Technically YAML is a superset of JSON.
 Which means (in theory at least), a YAML parser can understand JSON, but not necessarily the other way around.
 A `+` means a pro for YAML, A `-` means a pro for JSON found at [stackoverflow](https://stackoverflow.com/questions/1726802/what-is-the-difference-between-yaml-and-json):

 `+` YAML is visually easier to look at / easy for a human to read